-There’s not a more beautiful nor perfect place to hang your lid than Halley Accessories’ beautifully designed Helmet Stand or Wall Rack, maybe save for your head of course.
+There’s not a more beautiful nor perfect place to hang your lid than Halley Accessories’ Helmet Stand or Wall Rack, maybe save for your head of course.
 But it’s a close call… very close.

 Halley – Minimalistic Design At Its Best